stake-house/goerli-eth-bot/README.md

   * `npm install`
   * `node main.js`

-## Testing
-* Take a look at the "Test Zone" at the bottom of `src/goerliBot.js` and write the appropriate function calls for the tests you want to run
-    * you can bypass the actual bot here and test the underlying functions
-* `npm install`
-* `node src/goerliBot.js`

 ## SSV Network Custom Checks
 ### Code
 All values, constants and variables related to ETH, are standardized to 10^18.